fangohr/spack-ci-octopus/README.rst

 release).
 Each version of spack has one "recommended" version of Octopus (typically the most recent Octopus release at the time of the spack release):

-- |spack-develop-octopus-stable| Spack develop version (git head), latest octopus release
+- |spack-develop-octopus-stable| Spack develop version (git head), latest octopus release (that's Octopus 14.0 on 14 March 2024)
 - |spack-latest-octopusdev| Spack latest release, Octopus develop (git head)
 - |spack-latest-octopus-stable| Spack latest release, Octopus ??.?
 - |spack-v0.21.2-octopus-stable| Spack release 0.21.2, Octopus 13.0